boyuda/kvs-project/read.md

 Make email field to be able accept longer emails
 Edit vadybinkas should be accessed only for the admin
 SUGGESTION: min={new Date().toISOString().split('T')[0]} apply to all the date pickers
+SUGGESTION: figure out the structure for the status, should it be passed on task creation?

 <!-- Done -->

 SUGGESTION: On Edit Mode on clicking "Atsaukti" return to the modal instead of closing it.
+FIXME: Issue, when if modal window open and user clicks edit, after closing up the window, mode stays on edit.
+Need to hard refresh to fully reset the modal viewing mode.
+FIXME: On client modal on notes section if text with no spaces it overflows the modal.
+(Marius Kazlauskas example)